 Hill-Miri and Bangni were the names given to them by the outsiders specifically Britishers.
 They were also called Dafla once but they don’t like to be called so as they find it pejorative.

-I love the way they live exactly the way they want, living in the present without worrying about future, wearing their culture on their sleeve with pride, not judging anyone, not trying to change anything or anyone – such simplicity and candor that I’d die to embrace.
+I love the way they live exactly the way they want, living in the present without worrying about the future, wearing their culture on their sleeve with pride, not judging anyone, not trying to change anything or anyone – such simplicity and candor that I’d die to embrace.
 And yes, they are wonderful hosts!

 Nyishi Tribe – Genesis